Foshan No.1 High School: Campus and buildings

+Other older buildings on the school's campus include the "red building" (红楼 (紅樓, hóng lóu)), which was built in 1947, and is used as a resting place for female teachers, as well as an old teaching building now used as a dining hall staff dormitory, and an old dormitory building now used as a male teacher dormitory.

+More modern buildings on campus include the administrative building, the library, the main teaching building (west area), the comprehensive building (east area), the art building, the sports center (new gym), the auditorium (old gym), and some of the student dormitory buildings.

 Other infrastructure in the school includes one 400m stadium, two swimming pools, 10 outdoor basketball courts, six computer laboratories, 10 physics laboratories, 10 chemistry laboratories, 10 biology laboratories, and eight lecture halls.

 Academics

-As a topnotch senior high school in Guangdong, Foshan No.1 High School is prestigious for its academic excellence.
 Its admission process is highly competitive: only about 1% of all grade nine students in Foshan are able to enter this school every year.

 National Higher Education Entrance Examination (Gaokao)

-In 2013 Gaokao, 10 students under science or art divisions ranked top 100 in the province, one of whom ranked 1st under the art division with a total score of 693.
-72.8% of the students scored above the division I college borderline (the overall rate in the whole province is about 10%) and 98.6% of the students scored above the division II college borderline.

-In 2014 Gaokao, 72.8% of the students scored above the division I college borderline.
-Meanwhile, both of the 1st students in Foshan under science and art divisions are from No.1 High School.

-In 2015 Gaokao, 79.4% of the students scored above the division I college borderline.

 In 2016 Gaokao, five students under both divisions ranked top 100 in the province.
 87.5% of the students scored above the division I college borderline and 99.12% scored above the division II borderline.

 In 2021 Gaokao, 5 students under physics division ranked top 50 in the province and 4 under history division ranked top 50 in the province.
 12 students are 95.2% of the students scored above the division I college borderline.